 If you are a courier driver with concerns about your employment classification or your minimum employment entitlements (employment agreement, minimum wage, and/or entitlement to holidays and leave), contact 0800 20 90 20.

 Background to the campaign

-Last year, the Employment Court ruled that a courier driver at Parcel Express who was considered a contractor of the company, was in fact its employee.
-Since then the media has reported drivers in other courier groups feel that they have been misclassified as contractors, too.
+In 2020 the Employment Court ruled that a courier driver at Parcel Express who was considered a contractor of the company was, in fact, an employee.
+In the following months, the media reported that drivers in other courier groups also felt that they had been misclassified as contractors.

-Misclassified workers miss out on basic employment rights and protections such as payment of at least the minimum wage, paid annual and public holidays, paid sick and bereavement leave, and the right to a proper process if they are fired or made redundant.
+Misclassified workers miss out on basic employment rights and protections – such as payment of at least the minimum wage, paid annual and public holidays, paid sick and bereavement leave – as well as the right to a proper process if they are fired or made redundant.

 Some courier drivers are genuine contractors, while others more closely fit the legal definition of an employee.
 There isn’t a fixed rule that courier drivers should exclusively be employees or contractors.
 Employment status depends on each individual’s situation.